NoFunction/fridagar/README.md

 fridagar
 ========

-Scrape Icelandic holidays and create iCalendar for them, for easy importing to Google Calendar
+Generate Icelandic holidays and create iCalendar for them, for easy importing to Google Calendar